ArduPilot/ardupilot/README.md

     This will create a `config.mk` file at the top level of the repository.
 You can set some defaults in `config.mk`

  2. In the sketch directory, type `make` to build for APM2.
 Alternatively, `make apm1` will build for the APM1 and `make px4` will build for the PX4.
+    The binaries will generated in `/tmp/<i>sketchname</i>.build`.

  3. Type `make upload` to upload.
 You may need to set the correct default serial port in your `config.mk`.